TheThingsIndustries/lorawan-stack-docs/doc/content/devices/best-practices/_index.md

 The goal of these best practices is to optimize individual devices (especially for power) and the network as a whole (to reliably and efficiently serve more devices with the same number of gateways).

+## LoRaWAN Certified

+Use devices which are LoRaWAN Certified to be ensured of proper implementation of the LoRaWAN standard.
+[Click here](https://lora-alliance.org/showcase/search/?_sfm_lorawan_certified_device=certified) to find an overview of certified LoRaWAN devices.

 ## Eliminate Unnecessary Join Requests

 The LoRaWAN specification warns specifically against systematic rejoin in case of network failure.
 A device should keep the result of an activation in permanent storage if the device is expected to be power-cycled during its lifetime.